 Minnesota House Scheduled to Vote on Marriage Equality Tomorrow

-May 8, 2013 by Trevor Chandler, Senior Regional Field Organizer
+May 8, 2013 by Trevor Chandler, Associate Regional Field Director

 With the Minnesota House scheduled to vote tomorrow on the marriage equality bill, followed soon after by the Senate and then signed by Governor Mark Dayton, it has been a homecoming of sorts for the HRC family who have poured talent, finances, and volunteers for years leading up to this moment.

 From its founding in 1980 right here in Minnesota, the Human Rights Campaign has played a pivotal role in the state, helping to shape the debate around LGBT equality.
 Realizing early that Minnesota had the potential to be one of the emerging equality states HRC put boots on the ground to elect pro-equality Governor Mark Dayton as well as investing tens of thousands of dollars in the campaign and activating our thousands of members across the state through e-mail and in-kinded staff such as Regional Field Director Tony Wagner.

 That commitment continued when HRC became a founding member of Minnesotans United for All Families, the coalition to defeat the anti-marriage amendment that would be the first ever campaign to successfully do so.
 HRC was the first national organization to hire local staff to serve at all levels of the campaign.
 HRC’s Leah Solo served as the Political Director for the Vote No effort helping to build a coalition of over 700 organizations and HRC also hired five organizers to work within Minnesotans United to reach all over Greater Minnesota.
 As Leah’s Deputy and now as Political Director for the effort to pass marriage equality I have been on the ground for over a year working to expand and maintain the coalition and provide strategic assistance to the campaign.